-Beyond the summer we like to stay in touch with our members, holding Happenings in special and secret venues in delightful corners of London and Surrey.
+Beyond the summer we like to stay in touch with members, holding Happenings in special and secret venues in delightful corners of London and Surrey.

 The events embrace the exceptional, the amusing, the entertaining and the delicious.